This article was updated on June 13th, 2023

 Yes, this applies to both free zone and mainland companies.
 To complete your trade license, you must provide an office lease agreement/Ejari certificate.
 Mainland business centers are now offering co-working facilities with affordable office leases.
 Most free zones enable a minimum office facility rental, such as a virtual office or flexi desk.
 The fees for a virtual office or flexi desk will vary according to free zones and are typically included in the free zone licensing and government fees.

-Yes, once the company set-up is finalized, the next step for your business consultant is to advise on the requirements needed to start the visa process.
+Yes, once the company set-up is finalised, the next step for your business consultant is to advise on the requirements needed to start the visa process.

 The requirements for UAE residency visas will vary according to the following persons:

-When it comes time to set up your business, it’s important you partner with professional business consultants to ensure you avoid common pitfalls and mistakes.
+When planning to set up your business, it is important that you partner with professional business consultants to ensure that you avoid common pitfalls and mistakes.